I’m guessing someone’s died out here tonight.

 But he gave up in the end because no one started showing up.

-I rubberneck and see glittering glass and mutilated vehicles that disappear in my rearview mirror.
+I rubberneck and see glittering glass and mutilated vehicles, bodies covered with bloody sheets that disappear in my rearview mirror, say some quick, mumbled prayer for the dead, and turn on some music.